opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/connect-vscode-to-rhoai-wb.md

 ## Caveats

-- You cannot save the Jupyter notebook(s) on the RHOAI workbench from your VS Code.
+- Jupyter notebooks in your local VSCode environment will not be saved to the workbench.
-- If your notebook uses any files (models, inputdata etc.), they should be present on the workbench and theit path should match the path specified in your notebook.
+- If your notebook uses any files (models, inputdata etc.), they should be present on the workbench and their path should match the path specified in your notebook.